 ICT technical support primarily serves as a support to other ICT processes.
 You should have some of your best and brightest technicians on your technical support team.

-Here’s a few common ways that ICT technical support comes into play.
+Here are a few common ways that ICT technical support comes into play.

 Give your technical support team a hand with capacity planning software.
 You can use this software to “test drive” different hardware and operating software combinations.
 This helps you decide the benefits before investing significant time and money on pilot tests.